 Restrooms at the Mt Rainier Railway and Logging Museum

-Once you get to the Mt Rainier Railway and Logging Museum, there are lots of port-a-potties near the parking lot.
+Once you get to the Mt.
+Rainier Railway and Logging Museum, there are many port-a-potties near the parking lot.

 But, if you head to the gift shop, they have large bathrooms.
 I know the Women’s bathrooms have a changing table.
 The train has limited restroom options.